Worship Team

 PROSPECTIVE NEW WORSHIP TEAM MEMBERS

-Members must have a personal relationship with Jesus Christ that is consistent and growing through prayer, Bible reading and church fellowship.
-In addition you need to be aligned with “What We Believe” which you can find in our 101 course offered each month.
-Also perspective worship team members will undergo an auditioning process.
+Members must have a personal relationship with Jesus Christ that is consistent and growing through prayer, Bible reading, and church fellowship.
+In addition, you need to be aligned with “What We Believe,” which you can find in our church membership course (Please see the Pastor for details).
+Also, perspective worship team members will undergo an auditioning process.
 This will include interviews, a musical audition, and a probationary period.
 The purpose of this is to determine one’s abilities and to see if they are a good fit with the Living Hope Worship Team.
 One may or may not be asked to serve on the main team.
-However there are many other places within the Worship Ministry you may be asked to serve.
+However, there are many other places within the Worship Ministry you may be asked to serve.

 TRAINING

-All members of the worship team are expected to pursue Jesus and grow in their faith through personal Bible study as well as being diligent in continually growing in skill as it pertains to their abilities.
+All members of the worship team are expected to pursue Jesus and grow in their faith through personal Bible study, as well as be diligent in continually growing in skill as it pertains to their abilities.
 There are lots of ways to improve your skills (the internet and YouTube are awesome resources!)
-Additionally, musicians and vocalists should have open hearts to receive advice, correction, training, and should be committed to becoming proficiently skilled at their ministry.
+Additionally, musicians, vocalists, and tech should have open hearts to receive advice, correction, and training and should be committed to becoming proficiently skilled in their ministry.

 STAGE PRESENCE

 Do not let the congregation determine your level of expression.
-Sometimes they will not be engaged in worship.
+Sometimes, they will not be engaged in worship.
 As leaders, we always need to be engaged.
 Show them an example of how to express worship.
-Most of the time, they simply need to see worship in order to learn how to express it on their own.
+Most of the time, they simply need to see worship to learn how to express it on their own.

 Be sincere.
 Worship from your heart.
 Give a warm smile from within.
 We are leading people from all different circumstances, so remember that a warm smile ministers more than you realize.

-If you have any questions, concerns or are struggling, don`t hesitate to contact the worship leader at cvonschill@aol.com.
+If you have any questions or concerns or are struggling, don't hesitate to contact the worship leader at cvonschill@aol.com.